soph-g/airport_challenge/README.md

 irb
 require './lib/airport.rb'
 plane = Plane.new
-airport = Airport.new #change pass capacity as an argument. airport.land(plane) #lands the given plane at the airport airport.planes #returns landed planes airport.take_off(plane) #the given plane will take off from the airport.
+airport = Airport.new #can pass a new capacity as an argument. airport.land(plane) #lands the given plane at the airport airport.planes #returns landed planes airport.take_off(plane) #the given plane will take off from the airport.